 L. reuteri 6475 significantly reduced bone loss in older women with low bone mineral density.

-BioGaia offers consumers around the world clinically-proven, patented and user-friendly probiotic products.
-However, due to the regulatory situation we cannot communicate the effect of our products or claim health benefits.
+Probiotics have shown beneficial effects in gastrointestinal disorders such as colic, constipation, and diarrhea.
+Promising results have also been shown for the maintenance of a normal immune function and protection against infections.
+Further, probiotics have shown benefits in oral health.
+BioGaia offers clinically-proven and user-friendly probiotic products to consumers world wide.
+Due to the regulatory situation we cannot communicate the effect of our products or claim health benefits.
 In Europe the use of nutrition and health claims is regulated by the European Food Safety Authority (EFSA) and today there are no approved health claims for probiotics.

 Probiotics are live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.
-Prebiotics are non-digestible food ingredients that stimulate the growth of bacteria in the digestive system in ways claimed to be beneficial to health.
+Prebiotics are fibres and carbohydrates that stimulate the growth of bacteria in the gastrointestinal tract.

-Probiotics are good bacteria that are found in food or supplements.
-The definition is ”Live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
-(WHO/FAO, 2002).
-Important criteria for qualifying as a true probiotic is that health benefits should be proven in clinical trials.
-Furthermore, a probiotic product must contain the same bacterial strain(s) and the same dose that was used in the clinical trials.
+Probiotics are good bacteria that can be found in dietary supplements and sometimes in dairy products.
+Probiotics are defined as ”live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
+(WHO/FAO 2002, Hill C et al. 2014).
+An important criterium for qualifying as a true probiotic is that health benefits have been proven in clinical studies.
+Furthermore, a probiotic product must contain the same bacterial strain(s) and the same dose that was used in the clinical studies.

 This was a prospective, randomised, double-blind and placebo-controlled trial in children (6-18y) with moderately active distal ulcerative colitis who were concomitantly treated with oral mesalazine.
 The aim was to investigate the adjunctive effect of the probiotic on inflammation and cytokine expression in the rectal mucosa.